HCLOpenBMC/HCLDocs/Docs/SDR_Sensor.md

-Here, SDR of Type 1 records are implemented based on IPMB to read the sensor information from each bus which can be configured using IPMB FRU from the EM file.
+Here, SDR of Type 1 records are implemented based on IPMB to read the sensor information from each bus which can be configured using IPMB FRU from the Entity-manager config file.

 - Sample Config :
    ```